CSBinusInternational/1st-HTML-project/README.md

-Tribute page for Bruno Major
+This is a tribute page for Bruno Major
+This page is created using HTML and CSS respectively